Idilia/idilia-tagging-menu/doc/tagging_menu.plugin.md

 ------ | -----------
 menus  | jquery object for the menus anchor above e.g. ```$("#menus")``` wordsContent ("text" or "tile", default: "text")| "#words" div content type.
 The tagging menu will either show text or sense cards hideUntaggable (_boolean_, default: false)| parts of the text can be identified as untaggable (e.g. operators in a search expression).
-These can be hidden if this options is set to tru useToolTip (_boolean_, default: true)| Whether to display a sense card when mousing over word.
+These can be hidden if this options is set to true useToolTip (_boolean_, default: true)| Whether to display a sense card when mousing over word.
 Default is true.
 Set to false if you don’t have Bootstrap popover.
-This requires boostrap popover code (See [popover documentation](doc/popover.extra.md)) informOnOther (_boolean_, default: true) | notify Idilia if "other sense" selection is made.
+See [popover documentation](popover.extra.md) informOnOther (_boolean_, default: true) | notify Idilia if "other sense" selection is made.
 In some cases the sense inventory will be missing a sense and this will be the only option closeOnSelect (_boolean_, default: true) | close the sense options view on sense selection preselect ('sa' (default), 'mono' or 'none')| Determines if a sense is preselected for a word. ‘sa’ uses the result of Sense Analysis (default); ‘mono’ preselects when a single sense is possible; ‘none’ disables pre-selection.